The Kato--Temple inequality and eigenvalue concentration with applications to graph inference: Results

 \subsection{Two illustrative examples}

-In the remainder of this section we present two examples which highlight the usefulness and flexibility of Kato--Temple methodology.
-We begin with Example \ref{ex:2BSSBM} which presents a simple stochastic block model setting wherein our results compare favorably with those in the recent work of \cite{O-Vu-Wang--2014}, noting that in general neither \cite{O-Vu-Wang--2014} nor this paper dominates the other. \begin{example}[Balanced two block stochastic block model] Consider an $n$ vertex realization from a two block (affinity) stochastic block model in which $0<q<p<1$ where $p$ and $q$ denote the within-block and between-block edge probabilities, respectively.
+In the remainder of this section, we present two examples that highlight the usefulness and flexibility of Kato--Temple methodology.
+We begin with Example \ref{ex:2BSSBM} which presents a simple stochastic block model setting wherein our results compare favorably with those in the recent work of \cite{O-Vu-Wang--2014}, noting that in general for similar settings, the corresponding results are often comparable. \begin{example}[Balanced affinity two block stochastic block model] Consider an $n$ vertex realization from a two block stochastic block model in which $0<q<p<1$ where $p$ and $q$ denote the within--block and between--block edge probabilities, respectively.
 Suppose each block contains $n/2$ of the graph's vertices.
 The signal singular values and maximum expected degree of this rank two model are given by

 For the purposes of large $n$ comparison, view $\|E\|_{2}\approx 2\sqrt{\Delta}$ from \cite{Lu-Peng--2013} and set the lower threshold $\alpha$ to be $\|E\|_{2}$.
 Define $r_{p,q}$ to be the edge probability-dependent parameter $r_{p,q}:=(p+q)/(p-q)$.
 Then via Kato--Temple methodology applied jointly to $\sigma_{1}(P)$ and $\sigma_{2}(P)$, with probability approximately 0.99 when $t_{KT} \ge 2.55$, for each singular value, respectively,